vipin-pstuff/DSA-notes/Python-DSA-notes/notes/03-what-is-DSA.md

     - `2` : you want to optimize memory consumption

 - `what is Data structure ?` :
-    - means it's a way to organize your data
+    - a thing where can store our data or means it's a way to organize your data 💡💡💡
     - types of data structures : Array , linked list , stack , binary tree , graph , binary search tree , heap , misc , matrix , queue , hashing
     - `why these different Data structures are made , why we don't have only one ✅` :
         - basically , major operations are CRUD